llh666521/WenetSpeech-Yue/README.md

 To address the unique linguistic characteristics of Cantonese, we propose WSYue-eval, a comprehensive benchmark encompassing both Automatic Speech Recognition (ASR) and Text-to-Speech (TTS) tasks.

 ### ASR Benchmark
-As a representative task for speech understanding, we developed the WSYue-ASR-eval test set for Automatic Speech Recognition (ASR).
-WSYue-eval undergoes multi-round manual annotation, providing high-quality text transcripts alongside emotion, age, and gender labels.
-To support comprehensive evaluation across different speech lengths, it is divided into Short and Long subsets based on audio duration.
-Moreover, WSYue-ASR-eval captures the diversity of Cantonese usage by including Cantonese–English code-switching and multi-domain scenarios, ensuring robust assessment under real-world conditions.
+We introduce WSYue-ASR-eval, a test set developed for Automatic Speech Recognition (ASR) as a key task in speech understanding.
+It features multi-round manual annotations including text transcripts, emotion, age, and gender labels.
+The set is divided into Short and Long subsets by audio duration to enable comprehensive evaluation across speech lengths.
+WSYue-ASR-eval also covers diverse real-world Cantonese scenarios, including code-switching and multi-domain conditions.

 | Set   | Duration | Speakers | Hours |
 |-------|----------|----------|-------|